Courts of British Columbia Logo BC Flag

 If you need help in court

-Some help is available from duty counsel (free lawyers provided by the Legal Services Society of BC) in family matters.
+Some help is available from duty counsel (free lawyers provided by Legal Aid BC) in family matters.
 Help may also be available from duty counsel if you are appearing on a civil chambers matter in the Supreme Court or the Court of Appeal in Vancouver.

-The judge or master may also permit you to have a support person assist you in the courtroom.
+The judge or associate judge may also permit you to have a support person assist you in the courtroom.

 If you want to learn about an area of law